 Inspiration to write this small note on Shivaji has come from book written by Jadunath Sarkar, “A Short History of Aurangzeb”.

-This entry was posted in Shivaji and tagged Afzal Khan, Amar Chitra Katha, Bhopal, Captain, Commander, Indian people, Lal Mahal, Maharashtra, Mughal, Mughal Empire, New Delhi, Shambhoji, Shiasta Khan, shivaji, Surat, Surat(richest port by admin
+Posted in Shivaji and tagged Afzal Khan, Amar Chitra Katha, Bhopal, Captain, Commander, Indian people, Lal Mahal, Maharashtra, Mughal, Mughal Empire, New Delhi, Shambhoji, Shiasta Khan, shivaji, Surat, Surat(richest port by admin with 3 comments.